kikikio/kikikio.github.io/_pages/about.md

 ### 2023

+- May 16, 2023.
+Our paper "DTRadar: Accelerating Search Process of Decision Trees in Packet Classification" was accepted by IEEE ISCC 2023 (CCF C).
+(Co-corresponding author).
+- May 16, 2023.
+Our paper "P4CTM: Compressed Traffic Pattern Matching Based on Programmable Data Plane" was accepted by IEEE ISCC 2023 (CCF C).
+(Co-author).
+- May 16, 2023.
+Our paper "A Network Function Virtualization Resource Allocation Model Based on Heterogeneous Computing" was accepted by IEEE ISCC 2023 (CCF C).
+(Co-author).
-- February 16，2023.
+- February 16, 2023.
 Our paper "Vision Transformer with Progressive Tokenization for CT Metal Artifact Reduction" was accepted by IEEE ICASSP 2023 (CCF B).
 (Co-author).
 - January 19, 2023.
 Our paper "MiCuts: Combing Bit-based Cutting and Splitting for Efficient Packet Classification" was accepted by IEEE ICC 2023 (CCF C).
 (First author).
 - January 19, 2023.
 Our paper "MINT: Empowering Multiple Flow Definition Query for Network-wide Measurement" was accepted by IEEE ICC 2023 (CCF C).
 (Co-author).